flintlib/arb/doc/source/using.rst

 in the first case because because of the need to subtract an accurate multiple of `2\pi` and in the second case due to the size of the output exponent and the internal subtraction of an accurate multiple of `\log(2)`.
-This is despite the fact that size of `x` as an object in memory only increases linearly with `n`.
+This is despite the fact that the size of `x` as an object in memory only increases linearly with `n`.
 Already `n = 33` would require at least 1 GB of memory, and `n = 100` would be physically impossible to process.